Parking and Traffic Regulations

-Section 309 MULTIPLE VEHICLES: Owners and/or operators may register more than one vehicle by filling out the proper forms and paying the fee set by the university.
+Section 309 MULTIPLE VEHICLES: Owners and/or operators may register more than one vehicle by registering each vehicle online and paying the fee set by the university.
+Students may have only one vehicle parked on campus at any given time.
 Parking permit decals are not transferable from one vehicle to another.

 Article IV - Supplemental Provisions

 Section 400 PARKING ALONG STREETS OR ROADWAYS: Vehicles parked in parking areas along all streets and roadways (not parking lots) will be cited under the provisions of these regulations.
 Fines not paid within five (5) days may be forwarded to the district magistrate under the provisions of the Pennsylvania Vehicle Code as amended.